 The DK is active in the German (VDCH) and the international debating circles.
 We send members (teams and judges) to around 30 debate tournaments a year.
 Additionally we participate in the German championships (SDM/DDM), the European championships (EUDC) and the World championships (WUDC).
 For our successes check the Wall of Success.

 We organize at least one tournament every year.

 Our Vienna IV (VIV) attracts teams from all over Europe, Israel and even oversees, and is one of the most popular and best organized tournaments in Europe each year.

 We organized the European Championships in summer 2015.
 Vienna Euros is regarded by the international community as one of the best organized tournaments and we set standards for other championships to come.

 Visiting this page is already the first step, the next steps are:

 A- Drop by to debate

 This is your most important step.
 No one ever got good at debating without starting debating in the first place.
 The good news: It’s pretty easy.
-Just drop by for one of our regular sessions on Monday or Wednesday (Monday TC 5.14 in German, Wednesday TC 3.09/3.06 in English, WU Campus, 7 p.m).
+Just drop by for one of our regular sessions on Monday or Wednesday (Monday in German, Wednesday in English, WU Campus, 7 p.m, check our calendar for the exact room).
 We will give you a short instruction.
 Joining us is an even better idea in October.
 Our Fresher’s Training is specifically tailored for beginners and runs throughout October and November.
 So come by and start debating!